Our Resources

 Our resources include, but are not limited to:

-• Thousands of letters and emails regarding Clay and area county families from Jess Wilson’s library.
+• Thousands of genealogy files, letters and emails regarding Clay and area county families from Jess Wilson’s library.

-• Bound volumes of the Dickey Diary with separate bound indexes.
+• Bound volumes of the Dickey Diary with index.

 • Clay County tax lists from 1807 through 1856.

-• Obituary clippings from the Manchester Enterprise in bound volumes from 1932 to the present.
+• Obituary clippings from the Manchester Enterprise from 1932 to the present.

-• Birth and death records from various sources in notebooks.
+• Birth and death records from various sources.

 • Mortgages and Wills in bound volumes

-• All issues of the Clay County Ancestral News (beginning in 1985) in loose leaf notebooks.
-With index.
+• All issues of the Clay County Ancestral News Magazine (beginning in 1985) with index.

-• Military rosters of the War of 1812, Mexican War, and the Civil War in bound volumes.
+• Military rosters of the War of 1812, Mexican War, and Civil War.

-• Military pension and other official records of Clay and area county soldiers from 1776.
+• Military pension and other records of Clay and area county soldiers from 1776.

 • Over sixty published books about Clay County or by Clay County authors.

-• A wide variety of papers, monographs, articles and other media pertaining to Clay County history.
+• A variety of papers, monographs, articles, and other media pertaining to Clay County history.

-• Large graphic illustrations of Clay County history and families.
+• Photos of Clay County people, places, and events.

 • Church records of Clay and area county congregations.

-• Vital statistics, genealogy and history material of all southeast Kentucky counties in various media.
+• Vital statistics, genealogy, and history material of area southeast Kentucky counties in various media.

-• Many years of the “Register” of the Kentucky Historical Society.
-With index.
+• Many years of The Register of the Kentucky Historical Society includes index.

 • Many years of the Filson Club Quarterly